Lynnesbian/super-amy/README.md

 - rxi's [json.lua](https://github.com/rxi/json.lua) ([MIT Licence](https://github.com/rxi/json.lua/blob/master/LICENSE))
 - itraykov's [profile.lua](https://bitbucket.org/itraykov/profile.lua/) (No licence provided)

-### Super Amy
-The source code of this project, **not** including all music and graphics, and also **not** including the supplied libraries, is licenced under the [MPL 2.0](https://www.mozilla.org/media/MPL/2.0/index.txt) licence.
-The text of this licence is available in the "COPYING" file in the root directory of this project.

 The assets used in this project -- that is, the music and graphics, but **not** the supplied libraries, and **not** the source code -- are available under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
 The text of this licence is available in the "asset-licence.txt" file in the "res" directory of this project.